Laura Marciano

 Full biography

-• She obtained her PhD in Health Communication (summa cum laude) at USI (Università della Svizzera italiana) in Lugano, Switzerland, with a dissertation focused on digital media use (problematic or addictive) and personality.
-Her PhD paper received the award as the best PhD dissertation in Social Sciences from the Italian Embassy in Bern.
+- She obtained her PhD in Health Communication (Summa cum Laude) at USI Università della Svizzera Italiana, Lugano (Switzerland), with a dissertation focused on digital media (problematic or addictive) use and personality.
+Her doctoral work received the Award for best doctoral thesis in Social sciences from the Italian Embassy in Bern.
+Previously, she studied Psychology and Cognitive Neuroscience at Vita-Salute San Raffaele University in Milan (Italy), where she graduated with Laude and Menzione ad Honorem.

-• Dr Marciano also promotes science as a member of the Board of Directors of IBSA Foundation for scientific research, based in Lugano, Switzerland.
+- Dr Marciano also promotes science as a member of the Board of Directors of IBSA Foundation for scientific research, based in Lugano, Switzerland.
 She authored the book “Smartphone: Alleato o nemico?” (“Smartphone: Ally or enemy?”) as part of the Let's Science! collection.

-• Other science communication activities include the SNSF-funded Happiness2.0 project, which aims to translate the results of the HappyB study into practical activities and events combining arts and science.
+- Other science communication activities include the SNSF-funded Happiness2.0 project, which aims to translate the results of the HappyB study into practical activities and events combining arts and science.